Additional reporting by Lauren Costantino and Allison Dikanovic

 For anyone homebound, not just seniors, Cowen recommends reaching out to one of a number of groups making grocery deliveries.

 Volunteers doing that work are popping up all over the city.
-A group of young people founded the group Invisible Hands just as the outbreak hit, organizing an army of more than 10,000 volunteers.
+A group of young people founded the group Invisible Hands just as the outbreak hit, organizing an army of more than 10,000 volunteers in early April.
 Those who need a delivery can fill out the group’s request form here, but bear in mind: The group cannot complete orders with EBT and SNAP because of the difficulty using the system “without the SNAP recipient present,” the group said on its website.

 Maryam Mudrick, who founded the Astoria Mutual Aid Network with her husband, frequently refers people in need of help to Invisible Hands.

 They’re one of dozens of mutual aid groups that have sprung up in the five boroughs in recent weeks to connect people who need help with neighbors who can assist them.
 To find a mutual aid group near you, search this database organized and maintained by Mutual Aid NYC.

 Mudrick, an events planner temporarily out of work, rallied more than 500 volunteers in two weeks with help from a “core group” of seven or eight organizers, she said.